bcdev/jzarr/docs/amazonS3.rst

 write to an s3 bucket
 ---------------------
 In this example data will be written without compression.
-So you can check the chunk file content e.g. with an hex file viewer.
+So you can easily check the chunk file content e.g. with an hex file viewer.

 .. highlight:: java